Ikarus 280: Ikarus C80

 Ikarus C80 is a limited-run reproduction of Ikarus 280 in the 2000s.
-It is slightly different from the original Ikarus 280 in a few regards.
-All are used by Hungarian company Volanbusz.
+It is slightly different from the original model with modernized engines and a striking facelift that can be easily identified by the single-piece windshield used.
+While both urban and suburban models exist, all were purchased by the Hungarian suburban bus company Volánbusz and its county based predecessors.